hello-rust/show/LESSONS_LEARNED.md

 - Video assets are huuuge.
 A typical episode takes hundreds of gigabytes of render files.
 To edit efficiently, I have to squeeze out every byte from my tiny disk.
-In the long run, I will have to invest in better hardware, which I haven't done in a while because Computers are reasonably fast for most task today - not so for recording.
+In the long run, I will have to invest in better hardware, which I haven't done in a while because Computers are reasonably fast for most tasks today - except recording.
 - After a video is shot, you can not change the narrative anymore.
-You'll wake up in the morning and think: "oh my God, I totally forgot THAT".
-But the only you can do is add a comment or cut stuff, not add things to the recording.
+You'll wake up in the morning thinking: "oh God, I totally forgot THAT".
+But the only thing you can do is add a comment.
-  Therefore, a script is vital in which I keep track of the things I absolutely have to say during the episode, but no word-by-word instructions.
+  Therefore, a script is vital to keep track of things I absolutely have to say during the episode, but I don't use word-for-word screenwriting.
 - Every programming mistake during the recording is very expensive.
 In post, you have to decide whether to cut it out or leave it in there.
 Cutting it out can be tricky, as you might only discover your mistake minutes later and leaving